 There are now many products available to calligraphers that are simpler to prepare and use than gesso sottile.
 That said, I would never discourage someone from learning how to water-gild 'properly'.
 It's a fine art in its own right, and much in demand especially for restoration and conservation: you might find it quite a profitable hobby!

 Click for more on gold leaf application (loose and transfer).

 As mentioned above, there are other ways of getting a gold effect onto art and craft work, including 'real gold-leaf paint' and imitation gold-effect paints, gold-effect pastels, marker pens etc.

 With the exception of the real gold paint, these are all cheaper methods which can be useful for roughing out artwork or for use in less important or low-cost pieces (such as a mass mailing of home-made Christmas cards.)

-But gold leafing with its astonishing brilliance and historical resonance will probably always be the most impressive and glamorous gilding technique, so I'd say it is well worth a little effort and investment for the pleasure it will bring you and others.
+But gold leafing with its astonishing brilliance and historical resonance will probably always be the most impressive and glamorous technique, so it is well worth a little effort and investment for the pleasure it will bring you and others.

 Gold leaf application (loose and transfer gold leaf)

 Return from 'Gold Leafing' to the Calligraphy Skills homepage